Fastazi/Fastazi/README.md

 This is the results and replication package for the paper titled *Combining File-based Selection and Similarity-based Prioritization for Improved Software Regression Testing*, submitted to ICSE22.
+Please do not fork this repository or otherwise attempt to modify its contents before the paper is peer-reviewed and published.

 Utilizes
 [Ekstazi](http://ekstazi.org) for selection and